Home Staging Tips and Ideas

 Emphasize the Interior Benefits

 Most homes have a few features that stand out to the owners and potential new buyers.
-Whether it is a classical fireplace, a large kitchen, beautiful hardwood floors or an open room plan, you need to draw attention to the thing that is most likely to help sell the home.
+Whether it is a classical fireplace, a large kitchen, beautiful hardwood floors, or an open room plan, you need to draw attention to the thing that is most likely to help sell the house.

-Since the home is vacant, it may be appealing to some buyers.
+Since the house is vacant, it may be appealing to some buyers.
 However, most people would like to see how major items appear in the various rooms.
 The size of the room can be difficult to judge when it is empty.
 Consider a piece or two of furniture in each room.
-A sofa in the living room, a bed in each bedroom, just a table in the dining room can all add major impact to the home in general.
+A sofa in the living room, a bed in each bedroom, and just a table in the dining room can all add a major impact to the home in general.
 And remember to put an appropriate size bed in each bedroom.
-In other words, a queen or king size bed should be used in the master bedroom while a single or double bed will be better suited to other rooms.
+In other words, a queen or king size bed should be used in the master bedroom instead of a single or double bed which would be better suited for other rooms.

-With a vacant home, there is nothing to draw attention away from small details.
-This means that hinges, door pulls and door handles all need to be in great shape.
+With a vacant house, there is nothing to draw attention away from small details.
+Check to make sure that hinges, door pulls and door handles all need to be in great shape.
 Replace any that are broken or worn out.
 For the items that work correctly, use polish to clean them up and add a fresh look.

-With the majority of furniture and décor out of the way, this is a great time to touch-up any scuffs and scratches on the walls.
+With the majority of furniture and décor out of the way, this is a great time to touch up any scuffs and scratches on the walls.
 You can also remove nails from the walls that previously held artwork, photos, and other decorations and fill the nail holes with spackle.
-The paint touch-up and removal of nails will make the walls look clean & crisp while also adding the smell of fresh paint to the home.
+The paint touch-up and removal of nails will make the walls look clean & crisp while also adding the smell of fresh paint to the house.

 Add Small Accessories to Major Areas

 A whole industry has developed in recent years centered on home staging.
-To make sure our list was complete with not only quality information but timely tips as well, we contacted some of the best in the business for their input.
+To make sure our list was complete with not only quality information but timely recommendations as well, we contacted some of the best in the business for their input.
 Below is a brief profile of each of them.

 Our next contributor is Lorrie White, founder and current owner of White’s Cleaning & Decorating.
-Thanks to hard work and attention to details, Lorrie currently enjoys a referrals only business model.
+Thanks to hard work and attention to detail, Lorrie currently enjoys a referrals-only business model.
 She provides clients with her expertise in home staging and getting them in top shape before a sale.

 The third contribution comes from the owner of Redesign4more, Red Barrinuevo.
 Relying on years of work in management as well as sales, Red has developed into a leading expert in home staging.